kosli-dev/cli/docs.kosli.com/content/getting_started/part_3_environments.md

 {{< /tabs >}}

-Or in the UI, by clicking at the name of the environment (after selecting "Environments" in the left hand side menu):
+Or in the UI, by clicking on the name of the environment (after selecting "Environments" in the left hand side menu):

 {{<figure src="/images/env-snap-1.png" alt="Environment, Snapshot #1" width="900">}}